sudo-self/Rpi-shairport-sync/ADVANCED TOPICS/InitialConfiguration.md

 The `pa` group is used to specify settings relevant to the PulseAudio backend.
 You can set the "Application Name" that will appear in the "Sound" control panel.

 Note: Shairport Sync can take configuration settings from command line options.
 This is mainly for backward compatibility, but sometimes still useful.
-For normal use, it is strongly recommended that you use the configuration file method.
+For normal use, it is  recommended that you use the configuration file method.

 ### Raspberry Pi